 Cricut Weeding Tool

-Reviewers note that this tool is simple, yet extremely effective.
+Users note that this tool is simple, yet extremely effective.
 Many also note that it’s comfortable to hold, too.
 This tool can be used with any Cricut-related project.

 Cricut Infusible Ink Pens

 Some users reported certain colors working better than others

 Use these markers to create transfers that can then be used on Cricut blank products—such as T-shirts, tote bags, coasters, and more.
 These heat-transfer inks adhere to the end product completely—that means you’ll never have a stiff line or fraying edge around a transfer, as you would with an iron-on transfer.
 The colors are rich and vibrant.

 Users appreciate the colors and the ease of use with these pens, which can be used with the Cricut Maker and Cricut Explore.
 However, some do note that it’s frustrating these pens work exclusively with Cricut blanks (that is, you can’t use them with any old white T-shirt you have hanging around).